England eye Euro 2020 last 16 by breaking Scotland hearts

 Belgium and the Netherlands joined the Italians in the knockout stages with victories on Thursday.

-In a match laced with emotion following Christian Eriksen's cardiac arrest in Denmark's 1-0 defeat to Finland on Saturday, Belgium came from behind to win 2-1 in Copenhagen.
+In a match laced with emotion following Christian Eriksen's cardiac arrest in Denmark's opening defeat to Finland on Saturday, Belgium came from behind to win 2-1 in Copenhagen.

 Kevin De Bruyne came off the bench to tee up Thorgan Hazard to cancel out Yussuf Poulsen's early opener before the Manchester City midfielder drilled home the winner.

-The match was paused after 10 minutes -- a reference to Eriksen's number 10 -- for a minute's applause.
+The match was paused after 10 minutes -- a reference to the recovering Eriksen's number 10 -- for a minute's applause.

 The Netherlands secured top spot in Group C with a routine 2-0 win over Austria thanks to goals from Memphis Depay and Denzel Dumfries.